seagle0128/all-the-icons-ivy-rich/README.md

 <!-- markdown-toc end -->

-Display icons for all buffers in ibuffer.
+Display icons for all buffers in [ivy](https://github.com/abo-abo/swiper).

 This package is extracted from [Centaur Emacs](https://github.com/seagle0128/.emacs.d) and leverages